tokio-rs/website-next/content/tokio/overview/index.md

 ---

 Tokio is a collections of resources that allow developers to write safe, fast and reliable asynchronous applications.
-Leveraging Rust's powerful features, Tokio leverages the type system and trait resolution to empower developers to push the limits.
+Tokio leverages Rust's powerful type system and trait resolution to empower developers to push the limits.

 More specifically, Tokio is an event-driven, non-blocking I/O platform for writing asynchronous applications with Rust.
 At a high level, it provides a few